 A certified disposal company is a key partner when structures are dismantled, concrete structures are separated, and mineral as well as metallic residues are safely recovered.
-In combination with selective deconstruction methods—such as the precise separation of reinforcing steel and concrete using concrete demolition shear or the controlled splitting of massive components with hydraulic wedge splitter, supported by hydraulic rock and concrete splitters—material flows are prepared so that they can be recorded in a legally compliant manner and routed to high-quality recovery.
+In combination with selective deconstruction methods – such as the precise separation of reinforcing steel and concrete using concrete demolition shear or the controlled splitting of massive components with hydraulic wedge splitter, supported by hydraulic rock and concrete splitters – material flows are prepared so that they can be recorded in a legally compliant manner and routed to high-quality recovery.
 In this way, the certified disposal company links technical practice in concrete demolition and special deconstruction with the goals of the circular economy.
+The result is predictable process quality, robust compliance, and measurably higher recovery rates across the project lifecycle.

 In Germany, a certified disposal company is a business in the waste management sector that is organized according to recognized rules of technology and undergoes regular audits by independent, competent bodies.
 Certification confirms that personnel, work equipment, operating procedures, documentation, environmental and occupational safety, as well as the treatment, recovery, or disposal of waste are carried out reliably and in compliance with the law.
-The term is legally anchored (including circular economy law and related regulations), and the specific design may vary depending on the field of activity—collecting, transporting, trading, brokering, treating.
+The term is legally anchored (including circular economy law and related regulations), and the specific design may vary depending on the field of activity – collecting, transporting, trading, brokering, treating.
 Statements here are general in nature and do not replace an individual case assessment.
+Typical evidence includes up-to-date permits, staff qualification records, and process instructions that define responsibilities and interfaces.

 Legal framework and certification

 Recognition as a certified disposal company is based on defined audit criteria that include, among other things, organization, staff qualifications, suitability of technical equipment, record-keeping, and self-monitoring.
 Regular audits ensure that requirements are continuously met.
 For construction and demolition waste, this means segregated collection by type, appropriate pre-treatment, and documented transfer to authorized facilities.
-In practice, certified disposal companies work closely with deconstruction contractors to handle each material flow—minerals, metals, wood, plastics, or, if necessary, materials containing hazardous substances—separately.
+In practice, certified disposal companies work closely with deconstruction contractors to handle each material flow – minerals, metals, wood, plastics, or, if necessary, materials containing hazardous substances – separately.
 Legal requirements may change; therefore, continuous updates to procedures and documentation are necessary.
+In day-to-day operations, this includes correct waste codes, verifiable chains of custody, and retention of evidence in electronic systems where required.

 Tasks in concrete demolition, special demolition, and gutting works

 In the context of concrete demolition and special demolition, the certified disposal company ensures professional waste management planning, the provision of suitable containers, logistics organization, pre-treatment (e.g., crushing, sorting), documentation, and routing into appropriate recovery pathways.
-During strip-out and cutting of components, close coordination with the deconstruction team is crucial—regarding sequencing, intermediate storage, dust and noise reduction, and preparation for electronic or paper-based record-keeping in line with the applicable requirements.
+During strip-out and cutting of components, close coordination with the deconstruction team is crucial – regarding sequencing, intermediate storage, dust and noise reduction, and preparation for electronic or paper-based record-keeping in line with the applicable requirements.
+Clearly defined transfer points and contamination thresholds help avoid rework and ensure stable quality of each fraction.

 Selective deconstruction: separating, splitting, sorting